enpifa-travelperk/recipe-post-exercise/README.md

 Recipe: Name, Description
 Ingredient: Name, Recipe (ForeignKey) ← assume a given ingredient belongs only to one recipe, even if that means multiple Ingredient instances with the exact same name.

+## Start django project in Docker
+run `docker-compose run app sh -c "django-admin startproject app ."` it starts a new project called `app` in the current directory